Solar Lighting Guide

 Batteries: The Heart of Reliability

-Autonomy, cold performance, and lifetime ROI start here.
+Autonomy, cold performance, and lifetime ROI all start here.

 The battery determines how long a solar light can operate without recharging, making it the single most important factor in system reliability.